 Please note: coverage cannot be bound or altered online.
 A service representative will need to contact you to finalize your request.

 What You Need to Know About Flood Insurance

 Standard homeowners and renters insurance policies do not cover flooding!
-Since flooding can occur anywhere it rains, every homeowner should seriously consider purchasing a flood policy.
+Since flooding can occur anywhere it rains, every homeowner, and renter, should seriously consider purchasing a flood insurance policy.

 Do I Need Flood Insurance?